kprikshit/android-sensor-data-recorder/README.md

 # recorder
-An Android App to record various sensor for my project
+An Android App to record various sensor data for road anomaly detection.